 - Withdrawing From Dextrostat: Treatment Methods and Options for Help

 - Questions and Answers (FAQ)

 Dextrostat is a previously available brand-name version of dextroamphetamine.
-It continues to be available in generic form, and it is used to treat attention-deficit hyperactivity disorder, or ADHD, and narcolepsy.
+It continues to be available in generic form, and it is used to treat attention-deficit hyperactivity disorder, or ADHD, narcolepsy, and other sleep disorders as a prescription drug.
 1Amphetamines such as Dextrostat have a high potential for abuse, and long-term use can lead to the development of physiological dependence, a phenomenon that renders the body incapable of functioning adequately without the drug.
 1

 Seeking treatment after detox can help minimize the chances of relapse and other consequences of abuse.

 When people who have a significant Dextrostat dependence suddenly slow or stop using the drug, they may experience withdrawal symptoms, especially if they have taken the drug over a long period of time or in large doses.
 4 Some of these symptoms are potentially serious, and in these instances, withdrawal may be best managed by medical or addiction treatment professionals.